jenspaggel/trackbike/FAQ/SchlauchreifenOderClincher.md

 In any case: When a tires dies on a track, investigate the reason.
 They should not explode or just spontaneously go flat.
 There is always a reason.
 The may be a rotten spot on the track, or somethis sharp in a crack of a concrete track.
 Go and look.
 You will find something.
 You however need to look at the track if the defect is on the tread of the wheel.

-An yes, I get to fix more wheels that I buy myself.
+And yes, I get to fix more wheels that I buy myself.